ElektraInitiative/libelektra/src/plugins/ini/README.md

 ## PRESERVE ORDER ##

 If the `preserveorder` config key is set, the ini plugin preserves the original order of the file.
+Only use this option for editing existing key values.

 ## RESTRICTIONS ##